nmeri17/suphle-docs/src/index.md

 footer: Made with 💉 and 😰 by Nmeri Alphonsus
 ---

-## Introduction
+## The Suphle you ordered is here!

-Suphle is a modern PHP framework for enterprises and SAASes to build anything from robust APIs, to CLI programs and server rendered full-stack apps without compromising on the high fidelity expected of SPAs.
+Suphle is a modern PHP framework for enterprises, startups and SAASes to build anything from robust APIs, to CLI programs and server rendered full-stack apps without compromising on the high fidelity expected of SPAs.
 It builds upon some of the industry's most trusted components, but can equally get out of the way for you to insert libraries that make you feel more at home.
 Its recommended stack is SBT (Suphle-Blade-Turbo)

 ## Performance